Coaxys-A/HN5/docs/README_SECURE.md

 ## File format

 Each non-comment line must contain `KEY=VALUE`.
-To hide the raw value, wrap it in `ENC()` and Base64-encode the plaintext.
+Values may be stored as plain text or wrapped in `ENC()` if you want to Base64-encode them for operational consistency.

 ```
 # Example .env.secure